aws-containers/apprunnerworkshop/content/github/service/_index.md

 ![Github Link](/images/service-link-github4.png)

 Select the repository you created earlier within “Only select repositories”, and click “Save”.
-You’ll now be taken back to Step 1 within AWS App Runner service creation.
+You will now be taken back to Step 1 within AWS App Runner service creation.

 ![Github Link](/images/service-deployment1.png)